shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 ![truffle compile](../../../.gitbook/assets/quadratic-voting-truffle-compile.png)

-You can find the output in the `build/contracts` directory.
+You can find the compiled contracts in the `build/contracts` directory.

 Create a new file called `2_quadratic_voting.js` in the `migrations` folder.